Facebook tracking pixel How we plan | Handbook | Conversion System Skip to main content

 How we read it

-• The 24-hour rule
+The 24-hour rule

-Every audit gets a response within one business day.
+Every plan gets a response within one business day.
 No exceptions.
 The respondent is a named human, not the company.
 The brand-voice rule we apply to ourselves: the response email has a number, a named gap, and a next action.
 If we cannot find a number, we ask one clarifying question instead of guessing.

-What the audit is not
+What the plan is not

 Why this scales